-Often one of the biggest issues investors need help with is structuring transactions and holdings to minimize the investor’s tax liability.
+Tax Considerations: Often one of the biggest issues investors need help with is structuring transactions and holdings to minimize the investor’s tax liability.
 Everything from the way a property is held to when it is bought or sold can affect the taxes the investor will have to pay.

 Real estate attorneys can also help with Like kind exchanges, also known as 1031 exchanges.
 These types of transactions are popular with investors because done properly it can allow investors to acquire new properties without an outlay of cash and without realizing taxable income on the transaction.
 However, the IRS often carefully scrutinizes 1031 exchanges.
 It is critical that these deals are properly documented and structured to avoid expensive problems with the IRS during an audit later on.

 Real estate lawyers don’t just represent buyers and sellers.
 They also represent banks and other lenders.
 In the world of commercial property development and investors, there are no standard contracts.
 Because of the complexity of the transactions and the large amounts of money involved, each sales contract and financing vehicle will be individualized to the specific details of the transaction.

 Lenders need real estate lawyers to make sure their interests are protected.
 They will draft and review legal documents, make sure any liens are properly attached, and work to make sure the lender’s secured interest is the highest priority possible.

 They will also conduct their own due diligence to make sure the property that the prospective borrower wants to acquire does not increase the risk level of any loan.

 We recognize that not every residential transaction requires a real estate attorney.
 If you are buying a home that you will use as your primary residence and the transaction uses a FARBAR purchase contract, you may not need an attorney.